When Do You Usually Hear Back From a Job Interview?

 When to Send a Second Follow-Up

-If you’ve followed the first follow-up and received no response, send one final brief message one week after your first follow-up.
+If you’ve sent one follow-up and received no reply, send one final brief message one week after your first follow-up.
 This message closes the loop professionally and leaves the door open for future contact.
-After two polite attempts with no reply, it’s appropriate to redirect your energy elsewhere.
+After two polite attempts with no response, it is appropriate to redirect your energy elsewhere.

 Sample Phrasing (Framework)